16 Ways Leadership Assessments Strengthen Talent Strategy

 Use leadership assessments to identify potential successors and guide role-specific talent development.

 Leadership assessments form the basis of a successful succession planning strategy.
-By objectively evaluating internal talent against defined leadership competencies, organizations can identify employees who are ready to step into critical roles immediately and those who require additional development.
+By objectively evaluating internal talent against defined leadership competencies, organizations can identify employees who are ready to step into critical roles immediately and those who require additional training and development.
 By minimizing bias and internal politics, assessments ensure that advancement is based on demonstrated potential rather than visibility or tenure.

 2. Personalize Leadership Development